 - Identify options that may help make ZYTIGA® more affordable, if needed

-- Provide treatment education support.
-We also invite you to learn more at Zytiga.com.
+- Offer treatment education resources.
+We also invite you to learn more at ZYTIGA.com.

 Get Started with a Janssen CarePath account

-If Your Health Plan Does Not Approve ZYTIGA® Treatment
+If Your Insurance Plan Does Not Approve ZYTIGA® Treatment

 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
 ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

-It is not known if ZYTIGA® is safe or effective in children.
+It is not known if ZYTIGA® is safe and effective in females or children.

-Before you take ZYTIGA®, tell your healthcare provider if you:
+Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Have heart problems